zeeman-effect/maiar-ai/website/docs/01-building-plugins/01-philosophy.md

 ---
 sidebar_position: 1
 title: Philosophy
-description: Learn the philosophy of building plugins for Maiar
+description: Learn the philosophy of building plugins for MAIAR
 ---

 # Plugin Philosophy

-Maiar is built around the concept of Unix-style pipelines, where data flows through a sequence of operations.
+MAIAR is built around the concept of Unix-style pipelines, where data flows through a sequence of operations.
 This design philosophy enables highly composable and flexible AI agents.

 ## Core Concepts

 ### Pipeline Architecture

-Just like Unix commands can be chained together with pipes (`|`), Maiar plugins form a pipeline where:
+Just like Unix commands can be chained together with pipes (`|`), MAIAR plugins form a pipeline where:

 1. Data flows through a sequence of operations
 2. Each plugin is an independent unit